jeresig/visual-artwork-cluster/README.md

 Images will be clustered into groups of near-identical images.
 This is done such that a cataloger can go through and catalog the images as representing the same artwork (or different, but similar, artworks - as the case may be) in their database.
 An additional button "Mark as processed" is provided such that a cataloger can mark a cluster of images as having been processed in their database, so that they won't accidentally re-visit them again.

+You'll also be able to upload metadata to associate with artwork records.
+This metadata will be shown with the artworks and you'll be able to make edits and download the changes (via the link on the tool's homepage).

 # Installation

 [See INSTALL.md](INSTALL.md)